 Such nuance was substantive before visual hyperbole and tympanic talking scrapped ambiguity.
 Gradation has since been shipped out as a wasteful distraction from the yin-yang extremes of cynicism and sentimentalism that represent the lodestones of today’s bipolar, paparazzi journalism.

 My father was 22 when he met Mussolini for the first time, at Palazzo Venezia in Rome.
-What follows is the unabridged text of “Story of an Interview,” which if nothing else proves that very little well-said can speak volumes about the life and times of a period.
+What follows is the unabridged text of “Story of an Interview,” which if nothing else provides cagey insight into the life and times as a man whose enduring reputation is as he would have wanted it to be — outsized, and as such ideal fodder for generations of historians to come.

 “In the summer of 1920, having been granted an interview with him, but having learned that its text would be written, as is the case with many Mussolini articles and interviews, by one of the attaches of the Press Bureau, I secretly asked permission to write it myself.
 I produced 3,500 words of what I considered Mussolinian text and submitted it.
 A few days later it was returned to me, approved, somewhat reduced in length but otherwise unchanged.